-- Optional and Certifiable improvements to Baseline Security Profile - Black, Blue and Purple require an audited CA, and include significant improvements to Device security such as hardware key storage, improved cipher suite support, etc. - A Device may be certified as conforming to any combination of Profiles. (e.g. Blue & Purple; Black only; Black & Blue & Purple; etc.) - Interoperable: Devices of different Profiles can co-exist and interoperate. - Cryptographically Attestable: Certificate extensions allow encoding of security attributes and OCF certification information. - Consistent: No change to OCF branding due to Security Profiles.
+- Optional and Certifiable improvements to Baseline Security Profile - Black requires an audited CA, Blue/Purple require a vetted CA. All three include significant improvements to Device security such as hardware key storage, improved cipher suite support, etc. - A Device may be certified as conforming to any combination of Profiles. (e.g. Blue & Purple; Black only; Black & Blue & Purple; etc.) - Interoperable: Devices of different Profiles can co-exist and interoperate. - Cryptographically Attestable: Certificate extensions allow encoding of security attributes and OCF certification information. - Consistent: No change to OCF branding due to Security Profiles.